MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-transfer-consult.md

 You can collaborate with another agent, a supervisor, or an external participant (PSTN number or a Teams PSTN number) by using the consult option.

 When you initiate a consult, the following actions occur:
-- You are the primary agent.
+- You're the primary agent.
 - The customer is automatically put on hold.
 Hold music plays for the customer.
 - When the invited collaborator joins the call, they have a consult role.
 - The primary agent must manually remove the customer from hold.
 During a consult, the primary agent can choose to transfer the call to the new participant.
-- If the primary agent ends the call, the call will end for everyone.
+- If the primary agent ends the call, the call ends for everyone.
-- If the primary agent refreshes their browser, all the participants will be on hold until the primary agent returns to the call.
+- If the primary agent refreshes their browser, all the participants are placed on hold until the primary agent returns to the call.

 **Consult with another user**